 Fedora has live DVDs it calls spins.
 One of the spins is a distribution of games for x86-64.
 Most are duplicates of what is in ports, but a few are not available in OpenBSD.

 The live DVD has a problem in QEMU with APIC.
 When Fedora starts press tab and add a space then the word noapic to the line of kernel options then press enter.
 The emulated display will stay blank for a long time while Fedora loads.
 Some games don't work and the 3D games will cause problems.
-I only tested this live DVD on QEMU, but it may work on Bochs.
+I tested this live DVD in QEMU, but it may work on Bochs.

 The ReactOS live CD runs on x86 and x86-64 emulators.
-I only tested it with QEMU, but it should work with Bochs and MESS.
+I tested it with QEMU, but it should work with Bochs and MESS.
 ReactOS comes with Solitaire, Spider Solitaire, and WinMine.
 Both the solitaire games are clones of the card games in Microsoft Windows.
 WinMine is a Microsoft Minesweeper clone.

 - ReactOS: Download - use the live CD